Customizing your blog

 Managing and deleting pages

-To edit a page that has already been created, login to Blogs@UWW, then click the ‘Manage‘ tab.
-Click the ‘Pages’ tab.
+To edit a page that has already been created, login to Blogs@UWW, then click the ‘Pages‘ option.
 Click the Page Title of the page you wish to edit.
-Click the check box next to the Page Title, then click the ‘Delete‘ button to remove the page permanently.
+Hover over the Page Title, then click the ‘Trash‘ link to remove the page permanently.

 Re-ordering pages